babelouest/ulfius/API.md

 /**
  * create a new request based on the source elements
- * returned value must be free'd
+ * returned value must be free'd after use
  */
 struct _u_request * ulfius_duplicate_request(const struct _u_request * request);

 /**
  * create a new response based on the source elements
- * return value must be free'd
+ * return value must be free'd after use
  */
 struct _u_response * ulfius_duplicate_response(const struct _u_response * response);
 ```